 And use well-draining potting soil to avoid the soil retaining too much water.
 Any good indoor potting soil mix will work wonderfully.
 But if you’d like to amend soil to make your own, check out my DIY succulent soil recipe—just replace the sand with peat moss, and go a bit heavier on the peat moss!

 To avoid overwatering your plant, wait until the top few inches of soil are dry.
 In the spring and summer, this means watering more frequently.
 In the winter, this could mean only about once a month.
 Despite the dry indoor air, the plant isn’t actively growing.
+Monitor the leaves for curling and wilting that could signify you’ve gone a hair too long without giving it water.

 Temperature and humidity requirements